Package insert / product label

 - Medicines are sometimes prescribed for purposes not mentioned in a Medication Guide.

-- Do not use Zaleplon Capsules for a condition for which it was not prescribed.
+- Do not use zaleplon capsules for a condition for which they were not prescribed.

-- Do not give Zaleplon Capsules to other people, even if they have the same condition.
-It may harm them and it is against the law.
+- Do not give zaleplon capsules to other people, even if they have the same condition.
+They may harm them and it is against the law.